adamsilver/fdpb/08-an-upload-form.md

 ![Design with progress bar](.)

 The design&mdash;slightly biased toward mouse users&mdash;presents a large ‘drop zone’ making it easier to use, especially for motor-impaired users.
-Inside the drop zone is some instructional text that makes the behaviour immediately obvious.
+Inside the drop zone is some instructional text that makes the behaviour more obvious.

 Below the text sits a button.
 Really, it's a label *styled* as a button which is the technique I lambasted earlier.
 To reiterate: this works because the label is a proxy for the input.
-Clicking the label is like clicking the (hidden) file input.
+Clicking the label behaves as if the file input was clicked - even if hidden.

 There's no submit button because the files are uploaded as soon as they're dropped.
-This is because browser's won't let you update the file input's value programmatically (`ondrop`) due to security reasons[^1]t.
-And because of this, selecting a file (as opposed to dropping one) also uploads it immediately (`onchange`).
-This way, both interactions behave similarly.
+This is because browsers don't let you programmatically update a file input's value due to security reasons[^1].
+The act of selecting a file (as opposed to dropping one) also uploads immediately (`onchange`).
+This is so that both interactions behave consistently within the same component.

-This technical constraint is the reason we've veered away from convention, which is the first time we've done that in the book and it is not without issue.
-I'll address these issues later.

-The user can keep uploading documents using both methods (interchangeably), should they choose.
-After they've uploaded the files successfully, they can review and delete files uploaded in error if they need to.

-When they're done, clicking continue takes users to the next step (whatever that is).
+The user can keep uploading documents either by draging and dropping or selecting or both.
+When they're finished, they can review and if need be, delete files.
+Clicking continue, takes the user to the next step, whatever that is.
 Gmail users, for example, upload files using a similar interface and clicking send.
-That's the same pattern with a different veneer.
+Essentially this is the same pattern with a different veneer.

 ![Gmail compose?](.)

+*(Note: the technical constraints regarding security have driven us to abandon convention which is not without issues.
+I'll be addressing them later.)*

 ### The Drop Zone